"If there's one thing I know, it's water beats fire. But grass beats water, and fire beats grass. Good God, it's like a

 - An interesting fact: If there were a hypothetical Pokémon of all 18 types, it would only be weak to Rock-type moves, because there are more Pokémon types weak to it than Pokémon types that resist it, and no types that are immune to it.

 - There are two monsters whose typing makes them have no weaknesses (until Gen VI): Sableye and Spiritomb, who are Ghost/Dark.
 If the ability "Wonder Guard" is hacked onto either of them, they become immune to all damage, save for weather effects, entry hazards, residual poison damage, and (through a programming oversight) the move Fire Fang, among other things.
-While Sableye has unimpressive stats, rendering its lack of a Type weakness basically a novelty if you don't cheat, Spiritomb has pretty good stats other than speed, especially its Defense and Special Defense.
+While Sableye has unimpressive stats, rendering its lack of a Type weakness basically a novelty if you don't cheat, Spiritomb has pretty good stats other than speed, especially its Defense and Special Defense, making it quite viable for Stone Wall purposes.

 - The fifth generation adds three more, kicking the total of Pokémon without weaknesses up to five.
 Tynamo, Eelektrik, and Eelektross are all pure Electric-type Pokemon, which are only weak to Ground-type attacks.
 However, all three of them have the Levitate ability, which makes the user inherently immune to Ground-type attacks.
 Moves which negate abilities do work against them, however.

 - Pokémon X and Y introduced Fairy Types, making the total number of Types 18.
 Thusfar, the most prominent new species of this type is a new Eevee evolution called Sylveon, and Gardevoir, along with the Jigglypuff and Marill families, who are retconned into it.
 It's intended to be a counter to Dragon-types, much like what happened with Psychic-types and Dark-types; especially considering Fairy is immune to Dragon-type attacks.
 It is, however, weak to Poison and Steel-type attacks, two hardly-used offensive types.

 - The typing of a Pokémon itself counts only defensively whenever the type chart comes out.
 That is, a Water-type Pokémon's Electric- and Grass-type attacks aren't worn down.
 However, when a Pokémon uses a damaging move (barring moves with set damage) that matches its type, they are increased in power.
 This is known as the Same Type Attack Bonus (or STAB).